2020 Author Series welcomes diverse writers to Gainesville

 The Alachua County Library District’s annual Author Series brings best-selling authors to the heart of Gainesville for authentic conversations.
 Authors share their latest works, answer audience questions, and sign copies of their books.

 The series started early this year with National Book Award winner Ibram X. Kendi in November and continues with a diverse line up of speakers representing romance, thriller and history.
-All events start at 2:30 p.m. in Meeting Room A at the Headquarters Branch, 401 E. University Ave.
+All events, with the exception of Ibram X. Kendi, start at 2:30 p.m. in Meeting Room A at the Headquarters Branch, 401 E. University Ave.

-How to Be an Antiracist.
-Kendi, American University Professor and National Book Award winner of Stamped from the Beginning returns to Gainesville to present his new book.
+Ibram X. Kendi, American University Professor and National Book Award winner of Stamped from the Beginning returns to Gainesville to present his new book, How to Be an Antiracist.
 Kendi’s book looks at racism and inequality in our nation and in individuals.
 He guides the reader to see various antiracist ideas and how to understand the pernicious results of racism while proposing ways to counter racist words, thoughts, and actions.
 Kendi includes his own path toward antiracism in this very readable work of nonfiction.
 Gainesville Mayor Lauren Poe will host this discussion with Kendi.
 Poe selected How to be an Antiracist for his Mayor's Book Club in August.

 University of Florida professor Jill Ciment will present her latest novel, The Body in Question.
 She is the author of seven novels, a memoir and a collection of short stories.
 Her novel Heroic Measures was made into the film Five Flights Up starring Morgan Freeman and Diane Keaton.
 Ciment’s new book starts in a jury holding room as two jurors begin a flirtation that rapidly grows into a full-blown love affair.
 The central character, a married female photographer, finds herself drawn to her fellow juror and yearning for “one last dalliance before she gets too old.”
 As affair plays out against a backdrop of a murder trial, she is forced to weigh issues of guilt and innocence, loyalty and betrayal, life and death, passion and compassion.